SudharshanReddy222/task/README.md

 Solution: Configured aws-auth ConfigMap to map jenkins-user IAM role to Kubernetes system:masters.

+### Jenkins Pipeline Stuck due to Low Disk Space
+ During pipeline execution, the Jenkins jobs were frequently getting stuck because the disk space on the Jenkins server was running low.
+To troubleshoot, I used commands like top to check resource usage and df -h to identify disk consumption.
+After identifying the issue, I increased the disk size, which resolved the problem and allowed the pipelines to run smoothly.

 🚀 Possible Improvements if Given More Time

 External Access via ALB + Route 53 – Configure AWS ALB Ingress Controller and Route 53 DNS mapping for secure, scalable external access to the application.